zml2008/gitpatcher/README.md

 # History

 gitpatcher was originally produced by Minecrell and the Cadix team.
 The MinecraftForge team picked up development for a period of a few years.
-This project is now maintaineud by Stellardrift.
+This project is now maintained by Stellardrift.

 gitpatcher is released under [the MIT license](./LICENSE)